-Lua is a free and open source, powerful, robust, minimal and embeddable scripting language.
-It’s an extensible and interpreted scripting languages that is dynamically typed, run by interpreting bytecode with a register-based virtual machine.
+Lua is a free and open-source, powerful, robust, minimal, and embeddable scripting language.
+It’s extensible and interpreted scripting language that is dynamically typed, and run by interpreting bytecode with a register-based virtual machine.

-See how Lua programs works in the live demo.
+See how Lua programs work in the live demo.

 - Builds on all systems with a standard C compiler.

 - It’s remarkably lightweight, fast, efficient, and portable.

 - It has a simple and well-documented API.

 - It supports several types of programming (such as procedural, object-oriented, functional, and data-driven programming as well as data description).